Sherrie-bloomquist/Weekend_Challenge_2/readme.md

 [x] call ajax and link in JSON,
 [x] Push student info to tauStudents array,
 [] Display each student and their info on the DOM,
-[] create a counter to show which student is being displayed (ex.
+[x] create a counter to show which student is being displayed (ex.
 2/15),
 [x] create 'prev' 'next', and individual student buttons,
-[] display first student on page load,
+[x] display first student on page load,
-[] display counter of which student is being displayed,
-[] connect 'nextProfile' button to loop forward through students and when you get to [14] continue to [0],
+[x] connect 'nextProfile' button to loop forward through students and when you get to [14] continue to [0],
-[] connect 'previousProfile' button to loop backwards through students and when you get  to [0] continue to [14],
+[x] connect 'previousProfile' button to loop backwards through students and when you get  to [0] continue to [14],
-[] connect individual student buttons to display their profile,

 Stretch Goals:
 ==================================
-[] make pretty with bootstrap
+[x] make pretty with bootstrap
+[] connect individual student buttons to display their profile
 [] fade in/out animation
 [] timerInterval variable flips profile every 10 seconds if a button isn't clicked